 # Scaling synthesis by routing people to people with knowledge

-Another perspective on the titular question is that networks of people are a more effective information transmission mechanism than networks of knowledge, see Q- What are the most efficient routes to useful cross-boundary knowledge from Joel Chan.
-The argument goes that knowledge is fundamentally contextual, it is difficult to transmit that context, C- A key requirement to participating in a discourse graph for a specific domain is knowing the vocabulary used in that graph, and people are a better access point for that vocabulary than anything else.
+Another perspective on the titular question is that networks of people are a more effective information transmission mechanism than networks of knowledge, see What are the most efficient routes to useful cross-boundary knowledge from Joel Chan.
+The argument goes that knowledge is fundamentally contextual, it is difficult to transmit that context, A key requirement to participating in a discourse graph for a specific domain is knowing the vocabulary used in that graph, and people are a better access point for that vocabulary than anything else.
 Learning through discussion with people in your personal networks is the natural path that many people take, especially considering that substantial portions of knowledge critical for innovation are not written down.
 This is an approach to finding or creating shared context that de-emphasizes exploratory information search.
-Perhaps we need a synthesis of the two: C- An ideal decentralized knowledge graph would map a social graph and a knowledge graph
+Perhaps we need a synthesis of the two: An ideal decentralized knowledge graph would map a social graph and a knowledge graph.

 Others claim that incentives are a core part of the puzzle to facilitate a semantic web and are a large reason why previous efforts have failed.
-As discussed in R- Where the semantic publishing rubber meets the scholarly practice road, academic publishing is an entrenched system and it’s difficult for academics to work outside of those incentives.
+As discussed in Where the semantic publishing rubber meets the scholarly practice road, academic publishing is an entrenched system and it’s difficult for academics to work outside of those incentives.
 They need to publish papers as pdfs to keep their job.
 While we agree that incentives are a core part of the puzzle for problems such as encouraging people to share and curate knowledge for other people, it is outside of the scope of our own research, which focuses more on the technical details of valuable tooling.